-$$A = 90-100 B = 80-89 C = 75-79 D = 70-74 F = Below 70$$
+A = 90-100 B = 80-89 C = 75-79 D = 70-74 F = Below 70

-Report Cards and Grade Reports
+Progress Reports, Report Cards and Grade Reports

-Report cards will be issued at nine-week intervals throughout the school year.
-A parent/guardian's signature is required before report cards are returned to the child's homeroom teacher
+Progress reports and report cards will be issued throughout the school year.
+Refer to the calendar on page 5 of this handbook for dates.
+A parent/guardian's signature is required before report cards jackets are returned to the child's homeroom teacher.

-All graded class work and tests will be sent home each week.
-Parents/guardians are asked to examine these materials, sign them and return these papers to the child's teacher(s) the following day.
+Graded assignments may be sent home weekly.
+Parents/guardians are asked to examine, sign and return the papers to the child's teacher(s) the following day.
 Parents should contact the child's teacher or the School Office immediately if questions or concerns should arise.